davidnsousa/mcsd/README.md

 Author: David N. Sousa

-MCSD is a simple MATLAB/Octave tool design to simulate diffusion processes in complex environments such as biological tissues.
+MCSD is a simple MATLAB/Octave tool designed to simulate diffusion processes in complex environments such as biological tissues.